Hymn (album): Background

 Brightman released her eleventh studio album Dreamchaser at the beginning of 2013.
 It marked a departure of her previous material by exploring new sounds and collaborating with producers Mike Hedges and Sally Herbert after twenty years of continuous work with Frank Peterson.
 The album gathered acclaim from critics, some considering it Brightman's strongest work to date.
 In order to promote her new material, Sarah embarked on a two-year world tour, under the name of "Dreamchaser World Tour".
 The concert tour consisted of 106 shows in twenty-three countries, becoming Brightman's second largest of her career.
-In 2015, Brightman was expected to travel to the International Space Station but cancelled the trip due to personal reasons.
+In 2015, Brightman was expected to travel to the International Space Station but cancelled the trip for personal reasons.

 In 2016 and 2017, Brightman embarked on two more concert tours: Gala: An Evening with Sarah Brightman, and Royal Christmas Gala along Gregorian and special guests.
 Both concert tours served as a promotion of her greatest hits album Gala - The Collection.
 Recording of her new album took place during these two years.